bgord/knowledge/roadmap.md

 - What's a tree-shaking and how does it work?
 - How to use placeholders (R.\_) in Ramda?
 - How to just intl.number to format quotas?
+- What are peer dependencies?

 ## GIT (0/11)
+- How does `git rm` work?
 - How to rebase?
 What is `git rebase -i` useful for?
-- How does `git rm` work?
 - What to do when branches have diverged?
 - What does `git pull --rebase` do?
 - What are `git submodules`?
 What are they useful for?